b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

 	This attribute is used to point to an image file path to use for the Icon Element.
-	Need to be joint to an element supporting Icon attribute. (ie: ui.Button)
+	Need to be associated with an element supporting Icon attribute. (ie: ui.Button)

 	* .png
 	* .jpg